Opportunities in Biotech Data Science

 Like genomics, there are also plenty of start-ups – Libra Biosciences, Vendanta Biosciences, Seres Therapeutics – looking to capitalize on new discoveries.

 History of Data Analysis and Biotech

 “Big Data is only going to be as good as the questions that are being asked of it.
 It’s the human element in the loop that’s able to interrogate that data.” – John Reynders, Big Data has arrived in biotech.
 Now what?

-On the last day of February 1953, a wild-haired Yank and Brit barreled into the Eagle Pub in Cambridge.
-It was lunchtime, the pub filled with noise and the tantalizing aroma of meat and three veg.
-“We have found the secret of life!” the Brit announced to startled patrons.
+On the last day of February 1953, two men barreled into the Eagle Pub in Cambridge.
+“We have found the secret of life!” one of the men announced to startled patrons.

 That, at any rate, is the myth surrounding James Watson and Francis Crick’s discovery of the structure of DNA.
 Though it ignores the contributions of Rosalind Franklin and others, it does hint at one undeniable fact – the incredible leap forward that biotechnology (and data analysis) took in the 20th century.

-Modern biotechnology could be said to begin in 1917.
-It was in that year that Károly Ereky, a Hungarian agricultural engineer, first used the word in his book, Biotechnology of Meat, Fat and Milk Production in an Agricultural Large-Scale Farm.
-For Ereky, biotechnology was a means to an end – “a way in which raw materials could be biologically upgraded into socially useful products.”
+In 1919 Károly Ereky, a Hungarian agricultural engineer, first used the word in his book, Biotechnology of Meat, Fat and Milk Production in an Agricultural Large-Scale Farm.
+For Ereky, biotechnology was the means to upgrade raw materials biologically to reveal socially useful products.”

 Large amounts of scientific data were, of course, integral to the development of the field.
 As the world of travel and telecommunications shrank, so too did the barriers to sharing information.